 Evelyn McKay (a WAiS team member) is a proud Noongar woman with connections from both south and north of Western Australia.
 Her Grandmother is a Bibbulmun Wadandi woman from Bunbury Picton.
 Her Grandfather is a Yamatiji man from Northampton.
 Evelyn is the founder of Be My Koorda, an Aboriginal support group for parents and their children with autism and ADHD.
 Evelyn is passionate about her family and Aboriginal mob getting help for mental health and disability.

-Susan Stanford (a WAiS team member) has experience living and working with Aboriginal people in rural towns and remote communities.
+Susan Stanford (a WAiS team member) has experience living and working with First Nations people in rural towns and remote communities.
 She lead a 2015/16 statewide project to develop resources with and for Aboriginal people about the elimination of restrictive practices.

 Shannon Hart-Cole is a 22 year old Indigenous man born in Subiaco, Perth from the tribal lands of Kaniyang, Collie South of Western Australia.
 He is an acclaimed, independent hip-hop artist, musician and beatmaker.
 He is also an influencer and ambassador for indigenous youth and has performed and hosted workshops across Australia.
 Click here for more about Shannon’s music and click here for Shannon’s video story.